nouish/EzChestShop/.github/README.md

 EzChestShopReborn is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), inherited from [Bukkit](https://hub.spigotmc.org/stash/projects/SPIGOT/repos/bukkit/browse/LICENCE.txt).

-The forked version of EzChestShop was mislabeled as [MIT](https://github.com/nouish/EzChestShop/commit/0adc3d64f647f47ec0aa4151244a8b3e12f7a491), which conflicts with the license of Bukkit.
+The forked version of EzChestShop was mislabeled as [MIT](https://github.com/nouish/EzChestShop/commit/0adc3d64f647f47ec0aa4151244a8b3e12f7a491), which conflicts with the GPL 3.0.

 On October 27th 2024, EzChestShop moved to the GNU Affero General Public License for future releases ([commit](https://github.com/ItzAmirreza/EzChestShop/commit/d2a786a33be11be8f4a6c2cbbfeaf7ef6974da2d)).